Boldark/alx-system_engineering-devops/0x02-shell_redirections/README.md

-the script displays the last 10 line of the file
+script displays the first 10 lines of the file